Hello, Sherman Roberts

 More than 40 years ago, when Sherman Roberts was scarcely out of high school and unsure of what career path to take, his aunt suggested volunteering at Stroud™ Water Research Center.
 “I was kind of a dazed, confused young man,” he says.
 So he took her advice, and that was it for Roberts: “I found my niche.”

-He started as a volunteer and quickly worked his way up to become a full-time research technician.
+He started as a volunteer and quickly worked his way up to become a full-time staff scientist.
 Detailed-oriented and an outdoor enthusiast, Roberts was and is well-suited to the field work and processing of water and insect samples that are required for the position.

 Nearly every research group at Stroud Center has benefited from his skills and work ethic.
 When he started in 1972, he worked under Robin Vannote, director emeritus, in the Entomology Group.
 Eager to learn and assist wherever needed, he moved into the Microbiology Group and then Biogeochemistry.